 Similarly, the type of connector used is as important as the speakers used.
 Manufacturers most frequently use materials such as stainless steel, gold, chrome, and bronze.
 The type of material used determines the quality of the electrical conduction that occurs.

 2. Sensitivity/Sound Pressure

-To understand this concept better with respect to the different levels of sound, I will give examples.
-Regular vehicular traffic is around 81Db, a shout or loud voice is around 107dB, whereas an airplane taking off is about 132dB.
-Most headphones are manufactured within the range of 85-120dB/mW of Sound Pressure Level.
-The Occupational Safety and Health Administration postulates that the threshold of pain for sounds is at about 120dB, and so listeners are usually warned about the dangers of prolonged exposure to sounds higher than 85dB as it can lead to hearing loss and cancer of the auditory canal.
+To better understand this concept as it relates to different sound levels, I will give some examples.
+Normal car traffic is about 81 dB, a loud scream or voice is about 107 dB, while a plane taking off is about 132 dB.
+Most headphones are manufactured in the range of 85 to 120 dB/mW sound pressure level.
+The Occupational Safety and Health Administration postulates that the pain threshold for sound is around 120dB, so listeners are generally warned of the dangers of prolonged exposure to sound above 85dB, as this can lead to hearing loss and ear canal cancer.

 3. Impedance (Electrical Resistance)

 Most headphones operate on electromagnetism.
 So it’s important to understand how electrical resistance (or impedance) affects sound quality and the type of headphones you’re about to buy.
 Impedance is measured in Ohms and affects the power of headphones in that the higher the resistance, the more power is used to power the headphones.